Find out how much it costs to live in Italy compared to other countries and how the prices there compare to Italian salaries.

 To answer this question, let’s take a quick look at the average basic living expenses in Italy per month.

-Based on this, we can say that the average cost of living in Italy per month is around €1,796.34 (US$1,944.66).
-Sadly, that’s pretty high compared to the average salaries!
+Based on this, we can say that the average cost of living in Italy per month is around €1,729.77 (US$2,003).
+Sadly, that’s pretty high compared to the average salaries, and leaves little room for error especially in the bigger cities!

-the smaller towns in the South of Italy are generally cheaper than international cities like Milan, Rome, and Bologna.
+However each city is different.
+The smaller towns in the South of Italy are generally cheaper than international cities like Milan, Rome and Bologna because the rent there is also high.

 For example, the cost of living in Lombardy is 1.23 times higher than the average in Italy.
 In contrast, the cost of living in Sicily is 1.12 times lower than the average.